16.01: Purpose and Scope

 (e) Restrictions on Transport of Market Bound Oysters to the Primary Buyer All market bound oysters shall be transported by the commercial fishermen, or aquaculturist

 (4) Restrictions that Apply to Aquaculturists Only

-1. All removed oysters are returned to and segregated on the license site of at least 14-days prior to being harvested for commercial purposes;
+1. All removed oysters are returned to and segregated on the license site for at least 10-days prior to being harvested for commercial purposes;

 2. Off-site culling activities are subject to Aquaculture Propagation Permit permit conditions, issued by the Division pursuant to the authority at G.L. c.
 130 § 80 and 322 CMR 7.01(7); and

 3. Prior to the removal of any shellstock from a license site, harvesters are required to notify the local municipal shellfish authority.